Main Market Square, Poland - Things to Do in Main Market Square

 Top Things to Do in Main Market Square

-St. Mary's Basilica and the Trumpet Call
+Climb St. Mary's Basilica tower for the hourly hejnał

 Getting There